andrie/rrd/README.md

 [tutorials](https://oss.oetiker.ch/rrdtool/tut/index.en.html).

-You can also read a more in-depth description of the package in an [R Views](https://rviews.rstudio.com/) blog post [Reading and analysing log files in the RRD database format](https://rviews.rstudio.com/2018/06/20/reading-rrd-files/).
+You can also read a more in-depth description of the package in an [R Views](https://rviews.rstudio.com/) blog post [Reading and analyzing log files in the RRD database format](https://rviews.rstudio.com/2018/06/20/reading-rrd-files/).